Tanvi1704/tanvi218docker/README.md

 - `RUN npm install`
   - Installs all the dependencies specified in the `package.json` file for the backend application.

-- `EXPOSE 3001`
+- `EXPOSE 5000`
-  - Exposes port 3001 inside the container, allowing external access to the backend application.
+  - Exposes port 3000 inside the container, allowing external access to the backend application.

 - `CMD ["npm", "run", "devStart"]`
   - Specifies the command to be executed when the container starts.
 In this case, it runs the `devStart` script defined in the `package.json` file, which likely starts the backend application in development mode.

-To create the docker image, simply open up your terminal and change your present working directory to the root directory of your backend.
-Make sure the docker file is in the same directory and run the command
+To build the Docker image, navigate to the root directory of your backend code and run:

             docker build -t image_name .